steven4547466/PrefabLoader/README.md

 1. Load materials first using `PrefabLoader.API.LoadMaterial(materialFileLocation, materialMetaDataLocation)` (metadata is needed to get the guid of the material)
 2. Load the prefab using `PrefabLoader.API.LoadPrefab(prefabFileLocation)`.
 This will return a `Prefab` object which you can then use `Prefab.Spawn()` on
 3. Use the `SpawnedPrefab` returned from `Prefab.Spawn()` to manipulate it (rotation, position)

+# Important notes
+- You can call `Prefab.Spawn()` as many times as you want and it will always return a unique `SpawnedPrefab`
+- `SpawnedPrefab`s are destroyed on round restart.
+This means any references you have to a spawned prefab should be cleared on round restart unless you plan on repopulating the memory.
+If you don't, congrats you have a memory leak